SharedSignals June 2024

 3.2.
 Simple Subject Members

-A Simple Subject Member has a claim name and a value that is a "Subject Identifier" as defined in the Subject Identifiers for Security Event Tokens [SUBIDS].
+A Simple Subject Member has a claim name and a value that is a "Subject Identifier" as defined in the Subject Identifiers for Security Event Tokens [RFC9493].
 Below is a non-normative example of a Simple Subject Member in an SSF event.

 "sub_id": {